 A compatible ethernet adapter can be purchased from www.airtame.com, or from an independent retailer.
 If you chose to buy a non-airtame adapter, please make sure it meets these requirements:

 Step 1: Installing & Powering

 Plug the micro USB-to-Ethernet adapter into the accessory port, then the Ethernet cable to the router.
 For Airtame 1 the port needs to be uncovered.
 On Airtame 2 the micro USB port is on the side of the device.

-Give power to Airtame and wait for it to boot.
-Once the device has booted, you will be presented with an IP address if the connection was successful ✔️
+Provide power to Airtame and wait for it to boot.
+Once the device has booted, if the connection was successful, you will be presented with an IP address.

 Step 2: Configuring Airtame

 This setup is intended for a new device.
-If you have already connected Airtame to the same network via WiFi, we recommend either starting fresh with a reset or disconnecting this WiFi after the setup.
+If you have already connected Airtame to the same network via WiFi, we recommend either resetting the device or disconnecting this WiFi after the setup.

-If no IP address comes up on the screen you may need to allow Airtame onto your network or check that the Ethernet port on your switch is mapped to a VLAN or write to email@example.com.
+If no IP address comes up on the screen you may need to: allow Airtame onto your network or check that the Ethernet port on your switch is mapped to a VLAN.
+If the issue persists, please email firstname.lastname@example.org.

 Select "Set Up" from the green banner at the top of the application.

 Follow the steps (also available in the GIF image below).